Lou-ann’s artwork includes traditional Kwakwaka’waka designs on wood carvings, paintings, textiles and jewelry.

 Lou-ann Neel from the Kwakwaka’wakw tribe, was born in Alert Bay in the 1960s.
 She moved to Victoria with her family in her early years.
 Coming from a family of artists, she was introduced to art at a young age.
-She got her basic training in Grade 9 and started to created original designs then.
-She attended Emily Carr University for her Bachelor’s Degree in Visual Arts and during her time there, she learned various techniques and inspired her to explore other types of art like digital imaging and animation.
+She got her basic training in Grade 9 and started to created original designs.
+She attended Emily Carr University for her Bachelor’s Degree in Visual Arts and during her time there, she learned various techniques and was inspired to explore other types of art like digital imaging and animation.

 Her grandmother, Ellen Neel, a well known carver, and her great great grandfather, Charlie James, were big influences to her.
 Her designs are inspired by traditional stories as well as personal experiences.
 Lou-ann’s artwork includes traditional Kwakwaka’waka designs on wood carvings, paintings, textiles and jewelry.
 She has also worked and helped launch projects such as Authentic Indigenous – a project she collaborated with other Indigenous artists that promotes protecting Indigenous artists’ works as well as informing the public about their art.
 She strongly believes in the importance of authenticity and high quality works.